kudobuilder/kudo/keps/0019-package-api-versioning.md

 * Update `pkg/kudoctl/util/repo.ParseIndexFile` to filter packages by API version.
 It should filter out packages whose `apiVersion` doesn't match the current `apiVersion` of KUDO.

+### Install a specific application version

+As `appVersion` is already part of the repository index, a command line flag `--app-version` will be added to `kubectl kudo install` to select a specific application version.
+Because this version is application specific and might not follow [semantic versioning](https://semver.org/), the absence of this command line flag will result in KUDO installing the latest `version` of a package, or the version indicated with the `--version` flag.

+### Naming a package tarballs

+To avoid disambiguities, the `appVersion` of a package will be part of the tarball name.
+E.g., the Kafka package described above will be named `kafka-2.3.0-0.2.0.tgz`.
+For this, changes in `kudoctl/packages/writer` are necessary.

+### Semantic versioning

+`kudoVersion` and `version` follow the [Semantic Versioning Specification](https://semver.org/). `appVersion` is application dependent and might not follow this specification.
+It should be treated as a free-form string without ordering.
+The following filtering should be used when installing packages from a repository:
+  1. Filter by `apiVersion` of packages that match the one used by `kubectl kudo`
+  2. Filter by `kudoVersion` of packages that are smaller or equal than the one of `kubectl kudo`
+  3. Filter by `appVersion` of package if provided by user
+  4. Use latest or user-provided `version` of package

 ### Risks and Mitigations

-Because existing packages already set an `apiVersion` in their `operator.yaml` and this change only affects repository indexes, this doesn't break any existing packages.
+Because existing packages already set an `apiVersion` in their `operator.yaml` and the described change only affects repository indexes, this doesn't break any existing packages.
 Older versions of KUDO will still work with the new indexes because the additional `apiVersion` field isn't used when parsing the old `Metadata` struct.
-However, a user might have to manually specify a package version to make sure that their API versions match.

 ## Implementation History

 - 2019/11/05 - Initial draft.
+- 2019/11/18 - Changed scope to include all package versions.